Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

         } else if (isExternalStorageReadable()) {
             // only readable
-            Log.i(TAG, "External storage is not writable, it's only readable.
+            LogManager.log(Constants.LogLevel.TRACE, TAG, "External storage is not writable, it's only readable.
 Writing statistics to file is failed.");
         } else {
             //not accessible
             LogManager.log(Constants.LogLevel.TRACE, TAG, "External storage is not accessible.
 Writing statistics to file is failed.");